tommie/at860d-firmware/README.md

   * The up/down buttons changes the temperature value offset.
 * Pressing the heat button returns to the "CAL" mode.
 * Holding the heat button saves the new calibration values into persistent memory.
-  * The air display shows "SET" for a few seconds.
+  * The air display shows "SET" for a few seconds as confirmation.

 ## Self-Test